Limits

 Thus, the limit is -4.

 In the previous section, you have learned how to evaluate the limit of a function by applying the limit laws.
-However, you might have realized that applying the laws is still quite tedious since you have to write the limit notation repeatedly.
+However, you might have realized that using the laws is still tedious since you must write the limit notation repeatedly.

 limits 22